The Bodleian Library in Oxford is founded with 2,000 books.

 John Napier publishes the first tables of logarithms.

 Wilhelm Schickard creates a gear-based, wooden, six-digit, mechanical adding machine.

-Kepler's Rudolphine Tables list the positions of 1,406 stars and procedures for locating the planets.
+Johannes Kepler's Rudolphine Tables lists the positions of 1,406 stars and procedures for locating the planets.

 René Descartes introduces coordinate systems to allow geometry to be studied using algebra.

 Maria Cunitz, a German astronomer, publishes Urania Propitia, which contains simplifications of Kepler's Rudolphine Tables.

 William Petty, traveling with Cromwell's army, systematically surveys the profitability of land in Ireland.

 A record is started that continues today.

 Graunt and others start to systematically summarize demographic and economic data using statistical ideas based on mathematics.

 Philosophical Transactions of the Royal Society begins publication.